Highland Park High School (University Park, Texas): State titles

 Highland Park holds the UIL record for most athletic state titles by one school: 77 (in all classes).

 In 2025, Highland Park won the 5A D2 Boys Soccer state championship game, but their win was vacated hours later after the school self-reported having used an ineligible player.

 Band

 The Highlander Band's performance includes making its first-ever UIL State Marching Band finals appearance in 2017 where the band made the top ten.
 Their success continued into 2019 when they earned 2nd place in the UIL State Marching Band finals, marking the highest state placement of the band in its history.

 Literary festival

 In 1995, the first Highland Park Literary Festival began as a collaboration between interested parents and the English Department.
 The event has become an annual festival where HPHS students have enjoyed meeting, working with, and learning from distinguished writers, including George Plimpton, Doug Wright, Michael Chabon, Marion Winik, Scott Simon, Tim O'Brien, Russell Banks, Anchee Min, Billy Collins, Tobias Wolff, and Jamie Ford.

+Speech and Debate

+The Highland Park Speech and Debate team is highly successful having attained titles in various formats.
+Team success includes multiple qualifications and high placements at the Texas Forensic Association (TFA) and UIL State tournament as well as the Tournament of Champions (TOC).

+Team Success

+UIL

+The team won UIL State Policy Debate Championships in 2026, 2025, and 2001 with another finals appearance in 1928.
+They also were in the semis in 2018, 2011, and 1996.
+In Lincoln-Douglas the team has semi-finals showings in 2022, 2021, 2010 and 2004.

+TFA

+In Policy Debate the team won championships in 2013 and 2004.
+They also attained back to back championships in Duet Interpretation in 1998 and 1999.
+In 1981 the team also won the Dramatic Interpretation championship.

+TOC

+In Lincoln-Douglas the team placed second at the 2006 Tournament of Champions and in 2019 the team placed in the quarters of the policy division.